odoh-tc/e-commerce/README.md

 ### Prerequisites:

-Before you begin, ensure you have met the following requirements:
+Before you start, make sure you have the following prerequisites:

-- SQLite3: SQLite3 is included with Python by default, so you don't need to install it separately.
-However, make sure you have a SQLite3 database file ready to use with your FastAPI application.
+- **PostgreSQL:** Install PostgreSQL on your machine.
+You can download and install it from the [official PostgreSQL website](https://www.postgresql.org/download/).

-- Python: Make sure you have Python installed on your machine.
+- **Python:** Ensure you have Python installed on your machine.
 You can download it from [python.org](https://www.python.org/).

 ---